leonadler/drag-and-drop-across-browsers/README.md

 });
 ```

-This does not work in Edge, however - counting "number of events received" is necessary:
+This does not work in most other browsers, however - counting "number of events received" is necessary:

 ```javascript
 var eventCounter = 0;